Key Coughs Parents Should Know

 What is a wet cough?

 If the cough is from a bacterial infection, your doctor may prescribe antibiotics.
-If the cough is caused by a virus, your child will require some rest, fluids and TLC while the illness runs its course.
+If the cough is caused by a virus, your child will require some rest and fluids while the illness runs its course.

 What is a croup cough?